mcellteam/mcell/libmcell/documentation/file_formats.rst

 ****************************

 The binary format has two versions with v2 being the most recent.
-All floating point values (float) are encoded as 32-bit IEEE 745 single-precision floating-point format and the location uses the um (micrometer) unit.
-Values of indented addresses represent offset from start of each block.
+All floating point-values (float) are encoded as 32-bit IEEE 745 single-precision floating-point format and the location uses the um (micrometer) unit.
+Values of indented addresses represent offset from the start of each block.
 It uses the following structure: